morgansleeper/MiniDisc-on-Mac/README.md

 The year is 2021, and — somewhat incredibly! — if you'd like to use your modern Macintosh to transfer music to a MiniDisc over USB, you're spoilt for choice!

-This page is a quick guide to the different options that are out there, as well as help you get up and running with your MiniDisc-on-Mac method of choice.
+This page is a quick guide to the different options that are out there, to help you get up and running with your MiniDisc-on-Mac method of choice.

 ## The options